hillalex/labour-geocoder/README.md

 All other data from the ONS

 ##To Create Postgres Db
-Follow instructions here to install postgres: https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html
+Follow instructions here to install PostGres and PostGis: http://www.postgresql.org/download/ http://postgis.net/install/

 - Create a database and user (locally we've called our db geocoder and are using a user called postgres)